Oxygen Element

 In the ground state, the highest occupied molecular diagram of the O2 molecule shows the two electrons (parallel spin) in two pi-antibonding orbitals.
 It is said to be the triplet state.

 However, the next higher state is one in which the electrons are spin-paired in pi-antibonding molecular orbitals.
 These states are termed singlet states.
-Normally a triplet to singlet transition is forbidden.
-Therefore, gaseous O2 is colourless.
+Normally, a triplet to singlet transition is forbidden.
+Therefore, gaseous O2 is a colourless chemical compound.

 Production Process